saarthak08/DiffCSV/README.md

 # DiffCSV
-   A python project (flask based web app and command-line script) which takes two '.csv' files as input & produce output of the difference between them in a file named 'result.csv'.
+    A python project (flask based web app and command-line script) which takes two 'csv' files as input & produce the difference between them in an output 'csv' file.

 ## Procedure (For Flask web app):